As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Most simple dog ear infections typically heal in a few days, sometimes up to two weeks.

 If your dog keeps having ear infections, it would be best to try to clean their ears at least once a week.
-By cleaning their ear very frequently, you will help prevent any buildup of infection and possibly even prevent them from ever having an ear infection.
+By cleaning their ear frequently, you will help prevent any buildup of infection and possibly even prevent future issues.

 Sometimes dogs have ear infections due to allergies.
-It is essential to treat the underlying allergies in order to prevent ear infections.
+It is essential to treat the underlying allergies in order to prevent these types of ear infections.

 Are Certain Breeds Prone to Ear Infections?

-Yes, there are certain breeds that are more common to develop ear infections than others.
+Yes, there are certain breeds that are more prone to develop ear infections than others.
 These breeds are:

 1) Breeds with Excess Hair in the Ear Canals: Dogs such as poodles or shi tzus who have hair that grows in the ear canal will have more ear infections than dogs that do not have hair in their ears.
 The hair in these dogs’ ears will trap moisture and debris making it a perfectly dark environment for bacterial and yeast growth.

 2) Dog Breeds Prone to Allergies: Dogs who have seasonal allergy issues or food allergies will have chronic ear infections.
-Giving your dog allergy medication or switching their diet to an allergy diet will help decrease the number of ear infections your dog has to endure.
+Giving your dog allergy medication or switching their diet to an allergy diet will help decrease these issues.

 3) Small Ear Canals: dogs with very narrow ear canals will be more prone to ear infections.
 These canals do not have a large enough opening for light and air to get into your dog’s ear to help keep them free of infections.